StanPeter/langyboost/server/README.md

 # 1 === Technical info ===

 # In short how BE app works
-1) All important is inside src/ folder, outside is only specific package settings
+1) All important is inside src/ folder, outside are only config files
 2) index.ts prepares the server with help of Appolo provider
-3) a query/mutation request is received from the client and answers through found resolver
+3) A query/mutation request is received from the client and answers through the found resolver
-4) resolver then acts with/without middleware and executes the logic inside, communicates with the entity which then searches inside DB table
+4) Resolver then acts with/without middleware and executes the logic inside, communicates with the entity which then searches inside DB table

 # Available scripts
-'npm start'     runs the app,
+'yarn run dev'              runs the app,
-'npm run build' build is used for creating a production bundle 'npm run dev'   run on development (not used yet)
-'npm run prod'  combination of 'npm run build' and 'start'
+'yarn run genPrisma'        generates prisma and typegraphql types 'yarn run migratePrisma'    run migrations for prisma

 # 2 === How to launch the app ===
 a) get to install NPM (https://www.npmjs.com/get-npm) or use Yarn if you wish
-b) execute command "npm install" -> will create folder of dependencies "node_modules"
+b) execute command "yarn install" -> will create folder of dependencies "node_modules"
-c) setup database settings inside `ormconfig.json` file
+c) setup database settings inside `schema.prisma` file
-d) start server using command "npm start"
+d) start server using command "yarn run dev"

 # 3 === Structure of the app ===
-node_modules            automatically generated folder for dependencies temporary               contains temporary DB file which will later be converted into postgresDB src
+node_modules            automatically generated folder for dependencies src
-    entity              contains definitions for Tables of DB middleware          contains middlewares such as authentication etc. migration           contains all migrations
+    constants           all the constants throughout the app, e.g. errors db                  instance of db and all the mock data deprecated          some old files from pothos library (replaced with typeGraphql) generated           generated types for prisma and type grahpql middleware          contains middlewares such as authentication etc. model               contains definitions for Tables of DB prisma              schema for prisma
-    resolvers           contains resolvers for queries (or controllers if you come from MVC background) ts                  typescript interfaces, enums and types
+    resolver            contains resolvers for queries (or controllers if you come from MVC background) migration           contains all migrations
+    settings            project settings
+    ts                  typescript interfaces, enums and types
     utils               contains reusable global functions, validation, ...

-- other files in root like .ormconfig, tsconfig.json etc. are config files, you need to change ormcongif.json to connect to your own DB!, others can be ignored more or less
+- other files in root like tsconfig.json etc. are config files, you need to change schema.prisma to connect to your own DB!, others can be ignored more or less

 # 4 === Used packages/dependencies ===
-bcryptjs                to hash password to enhance security typeorm                 data mapper ORM for typescript type-graphql            types for graphql graphql                 query language for API communication jsonwebtoken            JSON Web Token implementation (symmetric and asymmetric)
+bcryptjs                to hash password to enhance security prisma                  data mapper ORM for typescript type-graphql            types for graphql graphql                 query language for API communication jsonwebtoken            JSON Web Token implementation (symmetric and asymmetric)